github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller.md

 If you would like to upgrade ARC but are concerned about downtime, you can deploy ARC in a high availability configuration to ensure runners are always available.
 For more information, see "[High availability and automatic failover](/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller#high-availability-and-automatic-failover)."

-{% note %}

-**Note:**
+> [!NOTE]

-Transitioning from the [community supported version of ARC](https://github.com/actions/actions-runner-controller/discussions/2775) to the GitHub supported version is a substantial architectural change.
+> Transitioning from the [community supported version of ARC](https://github.com/actions/actions-runner-controller/discussions/2775) to the GitHub supported version is a substantial architectural change.
 The GitHub supported version involves a redesign of many components of ARC.
 It is not a minor software upgrade.
 For these reasons, we recommend testing the new versions in a staging environment that matches your production environment first.
 This will ensure stability and reliability of the setup before deploying in production.

-{% endnote %}

 ### Deploying a canary image

 You can test features before they are released by using canary releases of the controller-manager container image.
 Canary images are published with tag format `canary-SHORT_SHA`.
 For more information, see [`gha-runner-scale-set-controller`](https://github.com/actions/actions-runner-controller/pkgs/container/gha-runner-scale-set-controller) on the {% data variables.product.prodname_container_registry %}.

-{% note %}

-**Notes:**
+> [!NOTE]

-* You must use Helm charts on your local file system.
+> * You must use Helm charts on your local file system.
-* You cannot use the released Helm charts.
+> * You cannot use the released Helm charts.

-{% endnote %}

 1. Update the `tag` in the [gha-runner-scale-set-controller `values.yaml`](https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set-controller/values.yaml) file to: `canary-SHORT_SHA`
 1. Update the field `appVersion` in the [`Chart.yaml`](https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set/Chart.yaml) file for `gha-runner-scale-set` to: `canary-SHORT_SHA`